8go/matrix-commander/README.md

                            [--ssl-certificate SSL_CERTIFICATE] [--no-sso]
                            [--joined-rooms]
                            [--joined-members JOINED_MEMBERS [JOINED_MEMBERS ...]]
-                           [--version]
+                           [--whoami] [--version]

 Welcome to matrix-commander, a Matrix CLI client. ─── On first run this program will configure itself.
-On further runs this program implements a simple Matrix CLI client that can send messages, listen to messages, verify devices, etc. It can send one or multiple message to one or multiple Matrix rooms.
+On further runs this program implements a simple Matrix CLI client that can send messages, listen to messages, verify devices, etc. It can send one or multiple message to one or multiple Matrix rooms and/or users.
 The text messages can be of various formats such as "text", "html", "markdown" or "code".
-Images, audio or arbitrary files can be sent as well.
+Images, audio, arbitrary files, or events can be sent as well.
 For receiving there are three main options: listen forever, listen once and quit, and get the last N messages and quit.
 Emoji verification is built-in which can be used to verify devices.
-End-to-end encryption is enabled by default and cannot be turned off. ─── See dependencies in source code or in README.md on Github.
-For even more explications and examples also read the documentation provided in the top portion of the source code and in the Github README.md file.
+End-to-end encryption is enabled by default and cannot be turned off. ─── For even more explications and examples also read the documentation provided in the on-line Github README.md file or the README.md in your local installation.

 options:
   -h, --help            show this help message and exit